communotey/Legal/User Agreement.md

 **2.2.3** You agree that you have the right to submit anything you upload, and that your user content does not violate the copyright, trademark, trade secret or any other personal or proprietary right of any other party.

-**2.2.4** Please take a look at [Communote's privacy policy](Privacy Policy.md) for an explanation of how we may use or share information submitted by you or collected from you.

 **2.2.5** We take no responsibility for, we do not expressly or implicitly endorse, and we do not assume any liability for any user content submitted by you to Communote.